blcxtranslations/blcx/_translated/chapter-0030.md

 After being silent for a while, Lin Xuan grit his teeth and walked towards the second floor.

 The layout is different from building in the secular world.
-The first and second floors were not connected by stairs, one could not fly up to the second level, there were also many layers of restrictions, and could only rely on the teleportation array to enter or leave.
+The first and second floors were not connected by stairs, one could not fly up to the second level, there were also many layers of restrictions, and one could only rely on the teleportation array to enter or leave.

 Lin Xuan only took a few steps, but air in front of him started fluctuating like water ripples, and a layer of yellow coloured shield, like a wall, blocked him way forward.

-This is a restriction, to reach the teleportation array, one must first break through the shield, which is also a test.
+This is a restriction.
+To reach the teleportation array, one must first break through the shield, which is also a test.
 Because according to the design of the sect, to break this restriction, one needed to be at least at the Foundation Building stage.
 This also guaranteed that those who entered the second floor were not low levelled disciples.
 Of course, that was excluding applying to the patriarch for permission to enter.

 Looking at the yellow light before him, Lin Xuan came to a stop and silently observed.
 Although according to common sense, this restriction could only be broken by those with the minimum cultivation of Foundation Building, but he still had a good chance of breaking through.